 This is precisely what is happening throughout this scenario: the Python 2 installer changed a system-wide variable, while the Python 3 installer introduced a user-level variable, as we can see from the Windows environment variables.

 Select the “View advanced system settings” option from the Start menu after typing “advanced system settings” into the search box.
 On the "Advanced" tab of the "System Properties" window that appears, press the "Environment Variables" button.

 In the “User variables” column, Python 3 is listed, while Python 2 is listed in the “System variables” section.

 There are a few options for dealing with this.
 The easiest solution is to simply delete the entry for the Python version you want to use the least.
 Although this is straightforward, it isn't particularly enjoyable.
 Instead, we should make a different modification that allows us to use Python 2 as “python” and Python 3 as “python3”.

 To do so, open File Manager and navigate to the Python 3 installation folder (C:\Users\[username]\AppData\Local\Programs\Python\Python36 by default).
 Make a duplicate of the “python.exe” file, and rename that duplicate to “python3.exe”.

 Create a new command prompt on your device.
-Your environmental variables are refreshed each time you open a new command prompt window and type “
+Your environmental variables are refreshed when you open a new command prompt window and type. “

 It's a bang!
 When you want to use Python 2.7, you can always use the “python” command at the cmd, and when you want to use Python 3, use the “python3” command.